bsuttor/ploneconf-talk-2022/presentation.md

 - Fewer changes in the source code
 - Changes are still fresh in mind
 - If there is a bug, it’s easiest to find it
-- Junior dev should make release
+- Junior dev might be able to make release

 [comment]: # (!!! data-background-image="medias/background-presentation-imio.png" data-background-size="contain")
 ### We want to use same tools than dev for CI

-- Buildout are on repository in Github
+- Buildouts are on repository in Github
-- We should used it to deploy new changes
+- We should use it to deploy new changes

 -> We decided to use zest.releaser for releasing our buildouts